wellthie/slate/source/includes/_organizations.md

 # Organizations

-An Organization is nothing but a Group like yours, who will be consuming the Wellthie BIZ API to build a consumer facing app for your end customers.
+An Organization is a group like yours that will be consuming the Wellthie BIZ API to build something.

 ## Get Settings